Diordany/factorio-ember-autopilot/README.md

 ## Path BFS

-When the agent uses the BFS strategy, it tries to find the path with the least amount of actions.
-This is not necessarily the optimal path, since diagonal movement actions cover more distance and thus take longer.
+When the agent uses the BFS strategy, it tries to find the path with the least amount of actions [[1]](#1).
+This is not necessarily the optimal path [[1]](#1), since diagonal movement actions cover more distance and thus take longer.
 Search strategies that address this issue will be part of the next update.

 Here's a screenshot of BFS pathfinding with the `Queen` moveset: